sahil-malhotra/sahil-malhotra/README.md

 ---
 I contribute to research and have papers and chapters published in Springer Series.

-I blog about Data Science at https://behindthescen.es

 My blogs, articles, and answers have garnered more than 350k views with an average of 75 upvotes per answer on Quora (the highest one being 900+ upvotes).

 My Blog about my Data Science Journey was viewed in 20+ countries and published in India's leading Analytics Magazine.

 I'm highly invested in learning and reading books about Personal Growth.

 Can speak English, Hindi and Dutch.

+Know more about me at [sahilmalhotra.com](https://sahilmalhotra.com)